-5.4 New freshmen 17 years of age or younger seeking admission, must apply for exception through the Admissions Office.
+5.4 New freshmen under the age of 17 and who have not graduated high school seeking admission, must apply for exception through the Admissions Office.
 The student must submit all required documents for admission and demonstrate through assessment testing the ability to succeed.
 After meeting with the student in person, the Director or Assistant Director of Admissions will make the final determination for admittance.

 5.5 Senior citizens may choose to enroll in courses where space is available on an audit basis.
 These individuals must complete the admissions process and comply with the senior citizen enrollment process.
 No credit shall be awarded to a senior citizen for a course taken for audit.
 Students registering as Senior Citizens may not be enrolled in courses for credit and courses for audit in the same semester.